ColeLab/ActflowToolbox/README.md

 ## Version 0.1.0 (alpha version)

 ## Overview
-The purpose of this software package is to facilitate use of neuroscience methods linking connectivity with cognitive/behavioral functions and task-evoked activity.
+This toolbox facilitates linking brain connectivity with cognitive/behavioral functions and task-evoked activity.
 The primary focus is on _activity flow mapping_ (http://rdcu.be/kOJq) and related methods such as _information transfer mapping_ (http://rdcu.be/wQ1M).
-These approaches can be used to produce and test _network coding models_ (http://arxiv.org/abs/1907.03612).
+These approaches can be used to create and test _network coding models_ (http://arxiv.org/abs/1907.03612), which are empirically-constrained neural network models.

 Other included methods that can be used along with activity flow mapping (or not) include advanced versions of task-state functional connectivity, resting-state functional connectivity, and general linear modeling (multiple regression).
-Supporting methods such as preprocessing and simulations for validation are also included [planned].
+Supporting methods such as preprocessing and simulations for validation will also be included [planned].
 The primary focus (for now) is on fMRI and EEG/MEG data, but in principle these approaches can be applied to other kinds of data.

 This code repository was created by the Cole Neurocognition Lab at Rutgers University: http://www.colelab.org/ We are happy for others to contribute to the code as well (contact Michael Cole if you are interested).

+We strongly encourage you to join the ColeNeuroLab Users Group (https://groups.google.com/forum/#!forum/coleneurolab_users), so you can be informed about major updates in this repository and others hosted by the Cole Neurocognition Lab.

+### Core algorithm and principles behind activity flow mapping
+Activity flow mapping is a method validated and published in Nature Neuroscience in 2016 (see http://rdcu.be/kOJq), with multiple follow-up studies further validating the approach.

+Activity flow mapping has two major steps:
+1) Activity flow modeling: Simulating the flow (movement) of activity between neural populations, using empirical data to estimate activity levels and routes of flow (connectivity).
+This is done by running the standard "propagation rule" and "activation rule" steps used in most neural network simulations (see http://arxiv.org/abs/1907.03612).
+In the standard approach each neural population's activity level is predicted based on the flow from every other recorded neural population:

+2) Testing prediction accuracy: The predicted brain activity pattern is compared to the actual recorded activity, providing evidence for or against the activity flow model used to make the predictions.
+Predictions of multiple models can be compared to quantify model validity.

 ### Included connectivity-activity mapping methods
 * Activity flow mapping (http://rdcu.be/kOJq)